greystate/ng-cards/README.md

 # Angular Cards

-A port of my (unreleased) **xcards** project, which is a Scrum-like way of keeping track of features and tasks in a given project.
+An AngularJS port of my (unreleased) **xcards** project, which is a Scrum-like way of keeping track of features and tasks in a given project; originally implemented using XML & XSLT, but this time I'm doing it all client-side with AngularJS.

 On-going project as I wade through [Sean Fioritto][SF]'s [Angular Course][NGC] ...